WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

-* when it comes to fmaps, should I copy them over from the data_ready folder?
+* When it comes to quantitative maps from MPM, should I copy them over from the data_ready folder?
 And if so what should I do about the fact that they don't have jsons?
 And if not, how do we recreate them?
-*
+  * KW: :scream_cat: Aaaaah!
+We have to enter BIDS derivatives land!!
+  * I'll do that in Seattle - for now please could you set up the directory structures as we sketched on the whiteboard and I'll play with the code to wrap around them :smiley:

 #### Any other topics